cromlehg/RomadDefenseToken/README.md

 2. _Presale_ - Presale contract
 3. _Mainsale_ - ICO contract
 4. _Configurator_ - contract with main configuration for production
-4. _BountyWallet_ - wallet for freeze bounty tokens
+4. _FoundersWallet_ - wallet for freeze bounty tokens

 ### How to manage contract
 To start working with contract you should follow next steps: